What is a Limit Order in Stocks: An In-Depth Exploration

 An end-of-day stop is a trading strategy in which a trader sets a specific price level at which they will exit a trade if the stock closes at or below that price.
 It is similar to a mental stop, as it is not an automatic order but a guideline for the trader to decide upon.

 For example, you are trading an IBB stock and set an end-of-day stop at $81.00.
-If the stock closes at $81.00 or lower, you will consider exiting the trade.
+You will consider exiting the trade if the stock closes at $81.00 or lower.
 Once the stop is triggered, you can enter a limit order to sell IBB at $81.00 or better.

 If you are in a hurry to exit the position, you could also consider entering a GTC (Good ‘Til Canceled) limit sell order to sell at $80.50 or better.
 This means the order will remain active until you fill it out or cancel it.